jrg94/CSE5544/assignment01/README.md

 #### Best Two Features

+**One of my favorite features of VTK is the automation**.
+In particular, I love that I can provide data to the library, and it automatically renders it with a legend, axes, labels, and points.
+All I have to control is the data, the type of chart, and the colors.
+Everything else is automated.

+Also, **I love how VTK graphs are interactive**.
+While I've shared only screenshots, you can load up a graph and move it around.
+In addition, you can hover over bars or points and get their value displayed.
+It's really handy if the data is dense, or you just want to check an exact value.

 #### Worst Feature

 By far, the **worst** feature of VTK is installation.
 As a PC user, I had to go